Casino smoking ban rally set for Atlantic City as bill to close loophole adds more sponsors

 “It’s time to take the next step and hold hearings on this legislation in both the Senate and Assembly Health Committees," said Cynthia Hallett, president and CEO of Americans for Nonsmokers’ Rights.

-The rally will be 10 a.m. on Tuesday, according to Americans for Nonsmokers' Rights and Casino Employees Against Smoking's Effects (CEASE).
+The rally will be held at 10 a.m.
+Tuesday, according to Americans for Nonsmokers' Rights and Casino Employees Against Smoking's Effects (CEASE).

 It will mark the 16th anniversary of the law that created a casino smoking loophole, allowing indoor smoking in casinos and simulcasting facilities while banning it in every other type of business.

-Four more members of the New Jersey General Assembly said Thursday they have become co-sponsors of bipartisan legislation to eliminate the casino smoking loophole.
+Four more members of the Assembly said Thursday they have become co-sponsors of bipartisan legislation to eliminate the casino smoking loophole.

-The new co-sponsors are: Assemblyman John Catalano, R-Ocean; Assemblywoman and Health Committee member Sadaf Jaffer, D-Hunterdon, Mercer, Middlesex, Somerset; Assemblywoman Gabriela Mosquera, D-Camden, Gloucester; and Assemblyman Benjie Wimberly, D-Bergen, Passaic.
+The new co-sponsors are Assembly members John Catalano, R-Ocean; Sadaf Jaffer, D-Hunterdon, Mercer, Middlesex, Somerset; Gabriela Mosquera, D-Camden, Gloucester; and Benjie Wimberly, D-Bergen, Passaic.

 People are also reading…